Cowboy Cookies

 I have no idea why these cookies are called “Cowboy Cookies”.
-Coconut, oats and Rice Krispie’s don’t scream cowboy to me.
+Coconut, oats and Rice Krispies don’t scream cowboy to me.
 Well, maybe the oats do.
-Legend has it that Laura Bush made these cookies popular after she submitted a recipe to Family Circle in 2000, which was running a best presidential candidate’s spouse’s cookie contest <sigh>.
+Legend has it that Laura Bush made these cookies popular after she submitted a recipe to Family Circle in 2000, which was running a best presidential candidate’s spouse’s cookie contest, sigh.
 Laura Bush’s Texas Governor’s Mansion Cowboy Cookies won the contest.
 So maybe the fact that these cookies originate from/are popular in Texas make them “cowboy”?

 I am pretty sure my recipe pre-dates Laura Bush’s published recipe.
 I think I started making them in the 1980s.
 I know my daughter Abby was baking them and selling them by the dozen in the early 2000s.